steve3535/gitlab-university/day-4/1-kubernetes-fundamentals.md

 Expected output should show the cluster running at `https://k3s.thelinuxlabs.com:9443`

-## Let's Begin!
+### 3. Understanding Your Access

-Now that you have access to the cluster, let's start exploring Kubernetes fundamentals...
+As a student, you have access to:
+- Create and manage resources in your assigned namespace
+- View cluster-wide resources like nodes and namespaces

 ## Hands-on Lab: Deploying Your First Application to Kubernetes

-Let's get practical by deploying a simple web application to our cluster.
+Let's deploy a simple web application to our K3s cluster.

 ### Step 1: Verify Cluster Access